Dick Tracy's G-Men

 Dick Tracy's G-Men (1939) is a 15-Chapter Republic movie serial based on the Dick Tracy comic strip by Chester Gould.
 It was directed by William Witney and John English.

 This serial was the fifteenth of the sixty-six produced by Republic, and the third Dick Tracy serial (there would be one more, Dick Tracy vs. Crime, Inc., in 1941).
 As with the other three Dick Tracy serials, Ralph Byrd plays the lead.
-This time he faces Irving Pichel as Zarnoff, the spy with a vendetta.
-Future Academy Award winner Jennifer Jones (credited here under her birth name of Phyllis Isley) co-stars as Gwen Andrews.
+This time he faces Irving Pichel as Zarnoff, head of an international spy ring.
+Future Academy Award winner Jennifer Jones (credited here under her birth name of Phylis Isley) co-stars as Gwen Andrews.

 "G-Man" is a contemporary slang term for an agent of the FBI.
 In the comic strip, Dick Tracy is a detective in the police force of an unnamed Midwestern city resembling Chicago, but this was changed for the serial.

 Plot

 Zarnoff, an international spy in the employ of "The Three Powers" (presumably a fictionalized reference to the Axis) is captured by Dick Tracy at the start of the serial, tried and sentenced to death.
 However, through the use of a rare drug embedded by his agents in the evening newspaper, he escapes from the gas chamber.
 His men pick up his "corpse" by ambushing the hearse and administering another drug to counter the effects.
-He continues his espionage plans, while taking the opportunity of revenge on Tracy.
+He continues his espionage, while planning his revenge on Tracy.